arthepsy/pan-globalprotect-okta/README.md

 ## known issues

-If `openconnect` returns with `ioctl` error, then this version has a bug, which requires to prefix cookie with newline.
-Set `bg.nl = 1` in configuration file.
+If `openconnect` returns with `ioctl` error, then this version has a bug, which requires to prefix stdin input with a newline.
+Set `bg.nl=1` in configuration file.